miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 ---

+## Claude Loves Riffing On MCP-Enabled Local Agentic AI

+> When asked to open-ended riff, Claude 3.7 Sonnet jumps very forward-looking
+> very fast!
+This goes well beyond my immediate actual implementation turning a
+> local Ollama LLM into an MCP client, and you've gotta love its spirit!

 **Me**: Excellent, Claude 3.7.
 Thank you.
 Now just open-ended riff.

 **Claude 3.7**: # The Future of AI with MCP and Pipulate